 Many businesses offer a discount on a subscriber's first purchase if they sign up to their newsletter list.

 - Drag a conditional split beneath the flow trigger.

 - Configure the conditional split to “Has Placed Order at least once over all time.”
 People who have never placed an order before will go down the NO path.

 Target subscribers who haven't purchased since signing up

-Interested in learning even more about welcome series?
+Interested in other flows?
 Check out these additional resources:

 - How to create an SMS welcome series